Adding Google Drive Files / Documents to Canvas

 With this you can only link or embed files NOT folders.

 If you wish to link a folder you will need to go to Google Drive site change the permission of the folder you wish to share to Anyone at LTU with this link can view, get the shareable link and paste into a page, assignment, discussion, anywhere there is the Rich Content Editor.
-If you want to embed the folder see the right-hand side of this page.
+If you want to embed the folder see the next accordion tab below this one.

 - click the '+' in the Module you want you the file to be added too.